Greg Hansen: Last decade has been rough on UA athletic program that once owned Director's Cup

 Since the NCAA’s athletic directors introduced the Director’s Cup standings in 1994, Arizona had finished in the top 10 eight years in succession and only once dipped as low as No. 24 nationally.

-In 2008, Arizona was viewed as a training grounds for the NBA, the PGA and LGPA tours, the USA’s Olympic swimming and softball teams, a school laden with elite distance runners and one that had recently won the Pac-10 women’s soccer championship, played in seven of nine NCAA Women’s basketball tournaments and soared to volleyball’s version of the Final Four.
+In 2008, Arizona was viewed as a training ground for the NBA, the PGA and LPGA tours, the USA’s Olympic swimming and softball teams, a school laden with elite distance runners and one that had recently won the Pac-10 women’s soccer championship, played in seven of nine NCAA women’s basketball tournaments and soared to volleyball’s version of the Final Four.
 The Wildcats were even favored to win the 1998 men’s track and field NCAA championship.

 No one could’ve seen the crash coming.